abeeds/instagram-clone/README.md

 ## Current status
 The navbar displays as intended <br>
-posts are mostly done on the front end.
+Posts are mostly done on the front end.
 All thats left is to make the icons change when liked/saved<br>

+## TODO
+Installed express and some of the backend components<br>
+Need to setup MongoDB atlas and connect that to the backend<br>
+Need to plan out database model once I finish learning about MongoDB<br>
+Need to connect the backend and frontend